by Marcus Jackson, Ed.D. Posted October 9, 2019

 I’ve seen that first-grade and second-grade teachers work relentlessly to fill in the gaps, ensuring that every one of their students has moved from learning to read to be prepared to read to learn in third grade.

 I’ve seen that teacher who’s able to take nonreaders in third-fifth grade and assure they’re able to decode words, read fluently, comprehend, write, and be well-spoken when asked to respond about what was read.

 I’ve seen that middle school teacher who never complains about the deficiencies and gaps of their students entering middle school.
-This is that teacher who demands respect, loved by their students, who guarantees that students will learn, and is well respected amongst their colleagues.
+This is that teacher who demands respect, is loved by their students, guarantees that students will learn, and is well respected amongst their colleagues.

 I’ve seen that high school teacher who understands that the trajectory of the child’s life will be defined during these years.
 The student’s unique talents, gifts, and possible contributions to the world will be uncovered.
-These are the years when that teacher more than ever will connect every content to real-life circumstances.
+These are the years when that teacher, more than ever, will connect every content to real-life circumstances.